-3. Reporting
+3. Reporting Requirements

-All grantees are required to submit semi-annual program reports with a final report due 90 days after the project end date.
-Grantees are also required to submit semi-annual expenditure reports (SF-269) with a final report due 90 days after the project end date.
+All grantees are required to submit semi-annual program reports with the final report due 90 days after the project end date.
+Grantees are also required to submit semi-annual expenditure reports using the required financial standard form (SF-269) with the final report due 90 days after project end date.
 A suggested format for the program report will be sent to all grantees after the awards are made.